 So while a line of credit is great for some investors it isn’t required for everyone.
 Let’s say that you have a specific property in mind or maybe plan to construct a property – if you have time to plan ahead then the instant flexibility that the line of credit offers is no longer required.
 In this case you simply arrange for an additional loan account/s – you must never use redraw on the loan securing your primary place of residence (family home) for investment purposes without written advice from your tax advisor.
 There are very important potential tax implications in doing so.
 This doesn’t mean that you can’t use the equity that you have in your family home for investment purposes – it simply means that you have to structure it correctly.

 Just as a line of credit can be established for investment purposes secured by your family home, other loan types can at times be more suitable but still secured against the family home and still deductible.
 For example if you were purchasing a Defence Home with secure income flow and controlled overheads you may consider a fixed rate loan.
 If you are building an investment property then generally a line of credit is out of the question and you need a construction loan – but do you need a variable rate or a fixed rate construction loan ….. that’s why you need an experienced mortgage broker.

 Using the equity that you have in your family home is the most common way for people to kick off their investment strategy and there are many other issues to consider such as cross collateralisation (not always the demon that is portrayed) or borrowing all of the setup costs and maximising your deductions.
-We have over 10 experience with thousands of investors large and small on our client list and we can assist you, why not call 1300 137 586 right now and speak directly to an experienced investment savvy broker.
+We have over 18 years experience with thousands of investors large and small on our client list and we can assist you.